subzerocloud/postgrest-starter-kit/README.md

 ### Deploying your database code
 In production you should use [RDS](https://aws.amazon.com/rds/postgresql/) or a similar service.
-We'll have examples soon how to migrate SQL code from dev to production
+We'll soon have examples on how to migrate SQL code from dev to production

 ### Deploying PostgREST and OpenResty
-We recommend deploying both componets as Docker containers.
+We recommend deploying both components (OpenResty/PostgREST) as Docker containers.
 You can use [EC2 Container Service](https://aws.amazon.com/ecs/) to help solve a lot of devops problems when deploying containers.
-We'll provide task definition templates soon.
+We'll soon provide task definition templates.
 For PostgREST you can use the official image in production.
-For OpenResty you will build your own image that is based on the official one.
+For OpenResty you will build your own image that is based on the official one but includes all your custom configurations and files.

 ## Contributing